caspercommunityio/blockchain-authenticator-app/README.md

 ### How to (de)synchronize authenticator codes on the Casper's blockchain

-**The (de)synchronization with the blockchain is only possible with a PC using the Casper Signer extension.**
+**The (de)synchronization with the blockchain is only possible with a PC using the Casper Wallet extension.**

 If you don't know how to use the Signer, please follow these instructions : https://docs.cspr.community/docs/user-guides/SignerGuide.html